Progression: Careers, Employment and Higher Education

-While at RuTC, students are encouraged through the tutorial system and the Careers Centre to help make good decisions for their future.
-Most students transfer happily to the right course, job or other opportunities after college.
+While at RuTC, students are encouraged through the tutorial programme and the Careers Centre to help make good decisions for their future.
+Most students progress to the right course, job or other opportunities after college.

 EmployabilityFinding and securing employment is increasingly competitive.
 It is very important that our students are well prepared to enter the job market when they leave college.
 Our careers advisors will help students to prepare a CV and write covering letters to potential employers.
 They are also experienced in guiding students through the evermore complex job application process.

 For those students who decide that they want to move into work rather than go to university there are some excellent opportunities available to combine both work and training; the most well-known being apprenticeships.
 Our careers advisors will assist students to source relevant vacancies using their specialist knowledge of industry sectors and Apprenticeship providers.

 Each year the college invites a number of employers and training providers to attend its annual Higher Education and Careers Fair.
 All students have the opportunity to talk to many well-known organisations and find out more about working for them.

 During the year the careers team will organise speakers from different employment sectors to encourage students to think about their future career aspirations.